Department of Natural Resources

 Christine Steensma, interpreter at Oden State Fish Hatchery Visitor Center, shares nature facts and humor from up north.

-Join educators from across the state as they celebrate Earth Week – and the 50th Anniversary of Earth Day!
+Join educators from across the state as they celebrate Earth Day, with ideas for protecting and enjoying YOUR natural resources!

 Ludington State Park interpreter Alan Wernette teaches you about trees, stones, river banks and more.